 "Menstruation has long been stigmatized, and PadHer strives to eradicate these long-held beliefs and misconceptions in a small but decisive way." —Chika Nwaogu

-The first issue of the “Girls Only” comic book series titled “First Period” is currently available in English, French, Arabic, Swahili, Zulu, Amharic, Hausa, Igbo, Yoruba, Luganda, Xhosa, Somali, Shona, Sesotho and Oromo.
-There are ongoing plans to translate it into 15 more languages by mid-2024.
-We want to reach as many girls as possible, and we believe this is the right step in that direction.
+The first issue of our Girls Only comic book series, titled “First Period,” is currently available in English, French, Arabic, Swahili, Zulu, Amharic, Hausa, Igbo, Yoruba, Luganda, Xhosa, Somali, Shona, Sesotho, and Oromo.

 Our Core Values